layilin/SP23-33852/_annotations/book4.md

 [plant] 148.454-455 There let angola's bloomy bush supply, For many a year, with wholesome pulse their board.
 Refers to the pigeon pea (*Cajanus cajan*).
 Pigeon pea is a drought-resistant crop that has historically been important for small-scale farmers in semi-arid areas.
 It was commonly grown in the provision grounds or gardens of the enslaved because it could survive without much water or attention.
 It is native to South Asia and was first domesticated in India.
 By 2000 BCE, it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.

 [plant] 148.456 bonavist.
-A species of bean (*Lablab purpureus*) native to Cape Verde, tropical and southern Africa, Madagascar, and India.
+A species of bean (*Lablab purpureus*) whose native range includes the Cape Verde Islands, tropical and southern Africa, Madagascar, and India.

 [people] 148.449n Ogilvy's America.
 John Ogilby's *America: being the latest, and most accurate description of the New World* (1671).
 Ogilby (1600-1676) was a Scottish publisher and geographer.

 [plant] 149.457-458 ochra...slimy pulp...help disdains.
-Okra (*Abelmoschus esculentus*) is native to tropical Africa and was one of the most commonly cultivated plants in the provision grounds and gardens of the enslaved.
-It possesses a glutinous or slimy pulp that was used as a thickener in stews called pepper pots, one of the most popular dishes in the colonial Caribbean.
+Okra (*Abelmoschus esculentus*) is probably native to Africa and was one of the most commonly cultivated plants in the provision grounds and gardens of the enslaved.
+It possesses a glutinous or slimy pulp that was used as a thickener in stews called pepper pots, one of the most popular dishes in the colonial Caribbean (Higman 174-175).

 [plant] 149.459-460 potatos...Sweet as the cane-juice is the root they bear.
-Grainger refers to sweet potatoes (*Ipomoea batatas*), not to be confused with potatoes (*Solanum tuberosum*) or yams (genus *Dioscorea*).
-The sweet potato is native to Central America or northwestern South America but had spread to the Caribbean islands by the time of Columbus' first voyage.
-It was an important food crop for Amerindians.
+Grainger refers to sweet potatoes (*Ipomoea batatas*), which probably originated in Central America or northwestern South America.

 [plant] 149.461 eddas.
 Edda or eddo commonly referred to taro (*Colocasia esculenta*).
 It is also, however, sometimes referred to as yautia (*Xanthosoma sagittifolium*).
 Both plants produce roots that were commonly consumed by the enslaved because they were easy to cultivate and had a high yield. *Colocasia esculenta* originated in southeastern or southern Central Asia but was being cultivated in Africa by 100 CE.
 From there, it was brought to the Americas on slave ships, which stocked it as food. *Xanthosoma sagittifolium* has a native range extending from Costa Rica to tropical South America (Higman 82-86).

 [plant] 149.462 Indian cale, and foodful calaloo.
 The term "Indian cale" also can refer to the species *Colocasia esculenta* and *Xanthosoma sagittifolium*.
 Since the seventeenth century, "callaloo" has been used to refer to several different plants.
-Today, callaloo usually refers to *Amaranthus viridis*, a plant native to the tropical Americas.
+Today, callaloo usually refers to *Amaranthus viridis*, a plant whose native range is the tropical Americas.
 What the various plants labeled callaloo had in common was the ability of their leaves to serve as edible greens.
 They are also weedy plants that can survive in a wide range of environments, including wastelands.
-They formed an important part of the diets of the enslaved, probably because they were a hardy and reliable source of food.
+They formed an important part of the diets of the enslaved, probably because they were a hardy and reliable source of food (Higman 100-107).

 [plant] 149.463 mint.
 Plants of the genus *Mentha*, distributed around the world.

 [plant] 149.463 thyme.
-Plants of the genus *Thymus*, native to Greenland, Eurasia, and northeast tropical Africa.
+Plants of the genus *Thymus*, whose native range extends from Greenland and temperate and subtropical Eurasia to northeastern tropical Africa.

 [plant] 149.463 balm.
 The name of various aromatic plants, particularly those of the genera *Melissa* and *Melittis*.